 The School District provides access to a variety of electronic resources to assist students and instructional employees.
 Students and employees will use Classlink to access the programs and resources.
-Some of the resources available include: Canvas, Office365, Discovery Education, MackinVia and Gale eBooks for staff and students, Beanstack for reading motivation and classroom libraries, TeachingBooks.net, Typing.com and ProQuest Education Journals (staff only) and ProQuest ebrary eBook Collection (staff only).
-If the instructional employee has trouble accessing the resources, the school media specialist can provide assistance, or the instructional employee should create a Service Desk ticket and include the name of the program and a description of the issue accessing the resource.
+Some of the resources available include: Canvas, Office365, Discovery Education, MackinVia and Gale eBooks for staff and students, Beanstack for reading motivation and classroom libraries, TeachingBooks.net, Typing.com, Britannica School, PebbleGo (grades K-5), and NatGeo (grades K-8).
+If the instructional employee has trouble accessing the resources, the school media specialist can provide assistance, or the instructional employee should create a ticket in Incident IQ for assistance and include the name of the program and a description of the issue accessing the resource.